tjeerdnet/SpringWebFlowWizard/README.md

 ## About me

 My background since a few years is mostly Java oriented (Swing, Spring, Hibernate) and in my previous job (and now for hobby) I also develop(ed) in the Grails framework.
+My personal site can be found at http://www.tjeerd.net.